 (27) For the purposes of this Policy, a staff member is a person employed as a Higher Education Worker or Academic.
 Employment may be full-time, part-time or casual.
 Some types of access are provided routinely to staff to enable them to fulfil their duties.
 Access to other IT resources may be considered on the following grounds:

 (28) For the purposes of this Policy, a student is a person enrolled in a course of study or subject units offered by the University.
 Enrolled students are provided with access to the computing laboratories and network services.

-(29) Access to IT resources requires an application supported by the Director /Dean /Manager of the area or association, and agreement of the Chief Information Officer or nominee.
+(29) Access to IT resources requires an application supported by the Director /Dean /Manager of the area or association, and agreement of the Chief Information and Digital Officer or nominee.
 Access to systems and services will expire at the end of the specified period or contract/term of appointment.
 Affiliates must agree to abide by this and other related policies, including paying for any loss or damage the University may sustain, should they improperly use University IT resources.
 This category may comprise, but is not limited to the following: